Port of Mobile Maritime Lawyers

 Early explorers established Mobile as a strategic trade port by which they could access the inland of the New World and easily import items along the coast.
 Mobile passed through the ownership of France, England, and Spain before becoming part of the United States in 1813.
-Improvements on the harbor, such as the deepening of its channels, made it one of the largest ports in the South by the 1850’s and certainly the largest in Alabama.
+Improvements on the harbor, such as the deepening of its channels, made it one of the largest ports in the South by the 1850s and certainly the largest in Alabama.

 In the 20th century, the changes brought about during World War I and World War II helped make the Port of Mobile what it is today.
-The city’s commercial shipping capacity doubled after World War I while World War II saw an increase in the waterfront workforce.
+The city’s commercial shipping capacity doubled after World War I, while World War II saw an increase in the waterfront workforce.
 Perhaps the biggest post-war investment was the project that connected the Port of Mobile to the Tennessee-Tombigbee Waterway.
-Today, it is the nation’s ninth largest port.
+Today, it is the nation’s ninth-largest port.

-Whether your case is covered by general maritime law or a specific federal statute, Arnold & Itkin can use our legal knowledge and our resources to ensure the liable party is rightfully held accountable.
+Whether your case is covered by general maritime law or a specific federal statute, Arnold & Itkin can use our legal knowledge and resources to help ensure the liable party is rightfully held accountable.

 What makes our team unique compared to other offshore firms?

-We offer compassionate, caring, and personalized legal counsel.
+- We offer compassionate, caring, and personalized legal counsel.

-We are staffed by award-winning lawyers who understand maritime law.
+- We are staffed by award-winning lawyers who understand maritime law.

-Take this chance to find out more about the services that a skilled Jones Act lawyer at our firm can provide to you and your family following an offshore injury or maritime accident of any kind.
-Your initial consultation is free, and you pay no legal fees for our services unless we negotiate a settlement or win a verdict on your behalf.
+There are many different types of offshore accidents and injuries that may affect workers traveling to, from, or around the Port of Mobile.
+A maritime worker who suffers injuries due to defective equipment, explosions, even slip and falls, or whatever the case may be, must act quickly to secure legal representation.
+Take this chance to find out more about the services that a skilled Jones Act lawyer at our firm can provide you and your family after an offshore injury or maritime accident of any kind.
+Your initial consultation is free, and you pay no legal fees for our services unless we win.